 You will find more information on profiles of the doctoral programmes, their teaching curriculum, supervisors in the programme and how to apply for the programme from the websites of the programmes.
 In conjunction with admission, the doctoral programme and the title of the doctoral degree to be pursued will be confirmed, and supervision arrangements will be confirmed.

 Each doctoral student will be assigned at least two supervisors who have completed a doctoral degree and of whom at least one has a permanent or long-term employment contract with the Faculty in which the student will pursue the doctoral degree.

 In addition, each student will be assigned a coordinating academic.
 At the Faculty of Social Sciences, coordinating academics may be professors or docents on the third or fourth tier of the career path for teaching and research staff at the Faculty who are in a contractual employment and have prior experience in supervising dissertations to their completion.
 The coordinating academic may also serve as one of the dissertation supervisors.
 Further information on the role of the coordinating academic is available on Instructions on Teaching.

 Doctoral education in Helsinki University

-The doctoral programmes of the Faculty belong to the Doctoral School in Humanities and Social Sciences (HYMY).
-HYMY offers a good forum for interdisciplinary research and scientific networking through its five faculties and 11 doctoral programmes.
+The doctoral programmes of the Faculty belong to the University of Helsinki Doctoral School, which offers a good forum for interdisciplinary research and scientific networking through its five faculties and 11 doctoral programmes.
 You may also get familiar with all the doctoral programmes in the University of Helsinki.